gvwilson/sensibleadventures/gleam/gleam.md

 tossed the first one into the water. *Ploop!* He tossed the second.
 *Ploop!*

 The silence stretched.
-Gleam and Granna Shimmer sat side by side, lost in their own thoughts.
+Gleam and Grandma Shimmer sat side by side, lost in their own thoughts.
 Finally the old woman sighed again.
 "A lot of things were different back then," she said, almost to herself.
 "But then everything changed.
 I've told you the story, haven't I?
 About the night the dragon came?"

-"Yes, Granna," Gleam said.
+"Yes, Grandma," Gleam said.

 "I was getting ready for bed," she continued, as if she hadn't heard him.
 "I brushed my teeth, and picked out a story for my father to read